Cole, Gurriel help Astros blank Angels 4-0

 Angels: OF Justin Upton sat out for a third straight game on Saturday with a tight quadriceps muscle and said that he expects to miss Sunday’s game to recover and will return after the All-Star break.

 Astros: OF Michael Brantley was out of the lineup with a sore right hamstring.
-Manager AJ Hinch said he was day to day.
+Hinch said he was day to day.

 UP NEXT